Love? (a farewell to 2018)

 “Well, he's your dad.
 You know.”
 It's as if her initial thought of him was stopped short of words.
 “He's incredibly smart, funny, cute, everything I could have wanted and more.
 And I wasn't expecting to be with anyone at that time, but Stephanie had set us up and I figured I would give it a chance.
 And it just kind of went from there.”
 She pauses for a moment as if to think, but without the pained face of being lost in it.
 “We had kids together.
 I don't know.
 It's hard to explain.
 He's my life partner, and it's been hard as hell.
 But you go through all of that because you make this commitment, this feeling, that just overrides everything.
 Makes it all worth it.”

 It seems the one thing I thought my mom couldn't answer for me, or who's answers don't correspond with what I see out in the world, is possibly the first thing she ever taught me.
 She just didn't need words to teach me it, and in a world of anecdote and analysis leading to a lens focusing in all the right places, a feeling is the last thing you would consult.
 But it was there, showing me before I knew words as a baby, holding me, bearing me, even when I learned to do it all on my own.
 It is no wonder that I am upset, looking for that kind of sacred understanding and love in a guy who saw a photo of me on Instagram and wanted to get a drink once.
-I know they will not cry like my mom every time she gets the chance to see me, so overwhelmed with feeling that she can't speak.
-It cannot be summoned by words or by trying over and over again.
-There is nothing to be figured out besides being honest with what you feel.
-I am still learning how feelings can become just as viable reasons as the logical ones, but if I can love anything like the way my mom loved me, loved the people in her life, then maybe my compass has learned of a new direction.
-And I want nothing short of what becomes of that.
+I know they will not cry like my mom every time I get to see my mom now, so overwhelmed with feeling that she can't speak, saying goodbye to me at the airport as if I now am one step removed from her life but held just as tight and loved just as much as I was as a child.
+A tolerance and trust in change - the ultimate fear of the western world.
+It cannot be summoned by words or even sense.
+I learned that to be a signature feature of love.
+It’s all to say - I am still learning how feelings can become just as viable reasons as the logical ones in our incredibly stiff society.
+But if I can love anything like the way my mom loved me, loved the people in her life, then maybe my compass has learned of a new direction.
+And when I think about the absence of a significant other in my life, I think it was about defense all along - mom sets a standard that puts my tinder dates and forgotten men to shame.

 Dear mom, the ultimate teacher of one of the most difficult things in human existence -